Hereditary Breast and Ovarian cancer syndrome and the BRCA1 or BRCA2 genes

 There is a 50% chance of a person who carries a BRCA1 or BRCA2 mutation, whether male or female, passing the mutation to their son or daughter.
 If a mutation is identified, then predictive testing would be available for adult blood relatives.
-This is Medicare-funded.
+This is Medicare-funded under item 73297..

 Can I prevent the BRCA mutation being passed on to my children?

-PGD + IVF can be expensive, is invasive and doesn't fit with everybody's ethics or religion.
-However, it can be very good news for families to know that even today we have techniques to prevent a mutation that has caused a lot of trouble and heartache in a family from being passed on.
+PGD + IVF can be expensive and doesn't fit with everyone's ethics or religion.
+However, it can be very good news for families to know that even today we have techniques to prevent a mutation that has caused a lot of trouble and heartache in a family from being passed on to the next generation.

 What are the clues that you carry a BRCA1 or BRCA2 mutation?

-For women diagnosed with triple negative cancer at or before age 50, the likelihood she carries a BRCA mutation ~10%.
-Thus, under the eviQ guidelines, these women should be offered publicly-funded genetic testing if seen via a public familial cancer clinic, regardless of family history.
+For women diagnosed with triple negative cancer at or before age 50, research has shown that the likelihood she carries a BRCA mutation is 10% or greater, regardless of her family history of cancer.
+Under the eviQ guidelines, all these women should be offered publicly-funded genetic testing if seen via a public familial cancer clinic.

 In addition to triple negative breast cancer, other clues to a BRCA1 or BRCA2 mutation, regardless of the individual’s current age include: